 There are two Sakura lounges, one in the main building and another in the satellite building.
 I’ve been to both on the business class side.
 Both have the fancy heated toilets, massage chairs, a selection of sushi, plenty of plugs for electronics and WiFi.

-This picture is from the Satellite Sakura Lounge (I believe it’s since been renovated) where there’s a great bathroom for parents.
+This picture is from the Satellite Sakura Lounge (it’s since been renovated) where there’s a great bathroom for parents.
 A highchair-type seat is on the wall in the bathroom that you can plop little kids in while you use the restroom or whatever.
 There’s also a changing table.
-La Jolla Girl after is almost 2 years old here and had just nabbed some cucumber rolls off the buffet.
+My daughter in the photo below is almost 2 years old here and had just nabbed some cucumber rolls off the buffet.

 The Sakura Lounge in the main building has a much more modern look.
 The food is slightly better with a salad bar and some really amazing beef curry.
 The beef curry is always there.
 Bottom line: the JAL lounges are nice so take advantage of them.